 City policy is to charge for the full costs of services provided by City Staff when such services benefit individual users rather than members of the community as a whole.
 The City has calculated the cost of providing various recreational services and opportunities to individuals and has discounted those costs to ensure that individuals will be able to utilize these services and opportunities.
 Fees will be reviewed and updated on an ongoing basis to ensure that they keep pace with cost of living and service delivery changes.
 A comprehensive analysis of City costs and fees should be made at least every five years.
 In the interim, fees will be increased annually by a factor based on the annual increase in total compensation costs, unless otherwise stated for specific fees.
 Fees may also be adjusted during this interim period based on supplemental analysis whenever there have been significant changes in the method, level or cost of service delivery.
-When setting user fees and cost recovery levels, the following economic and policy considerations may be considered:

 Enterprise Fund Rates

 Water, Wastewater, Resource Recovery & Recycling

 The City will set rates at levels that fully cover the total direct and indirect costs, including operations and maintenance, capital outlay, and debt service of the Water, Wastewater, and Resource Recovery and Recycling programs.